Vehicle Type Approval – EU Exit Information

 Technical Notices – No deal contingency planning:

-The notice relating to type-approval of vehicles and non-road mobile machinery can be found at:
+Separately, the Department for Transport published a technical notice relating to type-approval of vehicles and non-road mobile machinery which can be found at:

 UK Type Approval Scheme

-In the event of ‘no deal’, existing EU type approvals (with the exception of e11 type approvals valid on 29 March 2019) would not automatically be recognised in the UK.
+In the event of ‘no deal’, existing EU type approvals (with the exception of e11 type approvals valid on Exit) would not automatically be recognised in the UK.

-However, products which do not require registration for use on the road, i.e. trailers, engines for non-road mobile machinery and components, may continue to be placed on the market on the basis of existing EU approvals, at least until further UK legislation is introduced which is expected in 2019.
+However, products which do not require registration for use on the road, i.e. trailers, engines for non-road mobile machinery and components, may continue to be placed on the market on the basis of existing EU approvals, at least until further UK legislation is introduced.

-To help ensure the continued supply of automotive products into the UK market a new UK Type Approval Scheme is proposed.
-In the event of ‘no deal’, the UK will issue a provisional UK approval to manufacturers with an EC approval that is valid at the time of exit (excluding e11 approvals that are valid on 29 March 2019 – these will continue to be valid in the UK).
+To help ensure the continued supply of automotive products into the UK market a new UK Type Approval Scheme has been put in place.
+In the event of ‘no deal’, the UK will issue a provisional UK approval to manufacturers with an EC approval that is valid at the time of exit (excluding e11 approvals that are valid upon Exit – these will continue to be valid in the UK).
 This process will be completed on receipt of a valid application from a manufacturer or their authorised representative.
 This will be an administrative conversion process aimed at minimising the burden on industry.
 The provisional approval will be valid for a time-limited period of 2 years during which a full approval can be applied for.

 This approach will prepare the UK and manufacturers for a ‘no deal’ scenario, whilst minimising unnecessary costs for industry if this scenario does not materialise.